Our Team

 Ms. Katelyn Sengsoulya

-As Accountant, Ms. Katelyn Sengsoulya assists Controller Olulade in managing FEF’s financial operations.
-She also manages the day-to-day operation of the FEF offices, which includes purchasing and distributing resources and providing IT support services for the MDF program.
+Ms. Katelyn Sengsoulya manages the day-to-day operation of the FEF offices, which includes purchasing and distributing resources and providing IT support services for the MDF program.
 She also coordinates the MDF application and selection processes and FEF’s annual fund campaign, provides administrative support for the MDF Program and FEF offices, and has worked with the organization since 2005.
-Sengsoulya earned her bachelor’s degree in information technology and finance from the University of South Florida.
+As Accounting Assistant, Ms. Sengsoulya helps manage FEF’s financial operations.
+She earned her bachelor’s degrees in information technology and finance from the University of South Florida.